Flood mitigation in Darwin region

 Investigation and analysis of the catchment is currently in process.

-For the latest update on flood mitigation projects in the Northern Territory, go to the flood mitigation page.
+For the latest updates on flood mitigation projects in other regions of the NT, read about flood mitigation.

 Share this page: